astronomersiva/siva.dev/posts/write-ups/lego.md

 * **Extract tags from posts' metadata and create relevant pages** - Example, `site.com/tags/javascript/` should have a list of all posts tagged `javascript`.

+**Update: I have now added the following features as well**

+* **RSS Feed generation**
+* **Build time code highlighting** - This uses [highlight.js](https://highlightjs.org).
+A CSS file can be included to style the generated markup as needed.
+There are plenty of themes available for hightlight.js.
+* **Caching** - This was always planned but I actually got around to doing it only for v2 of lego.
+  **lego is now fast ⚡.**
+  [Initial benchmarks](https://github.com/astronomersiva/lego#benchmarks) suggest that lego is as fast as Jekyll while still doing additional stuff like HTML minification out of the box.
+At the time of writing this, my own site, which has about 80 pages in the output and about 40MB of static files takes **2 seconds to start a development server**.
+Rebuilds take a couple hundred milliseconds.
+  A production build that does all the above optimisations takes about 35 seconds without a cache and less than 10 seconds with an existing cache.

 #### **Project directory structure**

 This is the directory structure that I eventually settled on.